Living With a Food Allergy

 Always Be Prepared With Food Allergies

 - If you or a loved one has a food allergy, be prepared for an emergency.
-If you have severe food allergies and have medication to prevent anaphylaxis, carry your medicine at all times in case you accidentally eat a trigger food.
-If you have an anaphylactic reaction, be sure someone knows to take you to the emergency room.
+If you have severe food allergies and have medication to prevent anaphylaxis, carry your medicine (generally an epinephrine auto-injector) at all times in case you accidentally eat a trigger food.
+If you have an anaphylactic reaction, inject yourself immediately.
+Even if it you are not sure if it is a true reaction, the medication won’t harm you.
+Be sure someone knows to take you to the emergency room.

 - An organization called "The Food Allergy Initiative" advises people with food allergies to carry a card that lists the foods to which they are allergic.
 The card can be given to the chef, manager, or server prior to ordering food at a restaurant.